 Nuclear RNA processing and surveillance

 Long-standing observations by the group indicated that the activity of nuclear RNA degradation by the exosome nuclease complex is responsive to nutrient availability.
-Our recent work revealed that alterations in nuclear surveillance contribute, both positively and negatively, to the rapid remodeling of gene expression following nutrient shift (Figure 2).
-This identified nuclear RNA surveillance as an actively regulated step in gene expression (Bresson et al. 2017).
+We have now discovered that alterations in the targeting of nuclear surveillance pathways function, together with transcriptional changes, to rapidly remodel gene expression following nutrient shift - acting both positively and negatively (Ref.
+3).
+This identified nuclear RNA surveillance as an actively regulated step in gene expression.
 It seems likely that changes in nuclear RNA degradation pathways will play important roles in other situations that require large scale reprogramming of gene expression, such as developmental steps in metazoans.